Arachni/arachni/conf/README.webui.yaml.txt

         ca:
 -------------------

-Options under "server" refer to the WebUI HTTP server.
+Options under "server" refer to Arachni-RPC server.
-Options under "client" refer to the RPC clients controlled by the WebUI and used to communicate with Dispatchers and Instances in its pool.
+Options under "client" refer to the RPC clients, such as the WebUI itself, and used to communicate with Dispatchers and Instances.

 key: private key
 cert: certificate